-- Proposals for housing development of 10 or more dwellings gross or more than 1000m2 of residential floorspace shall deliver on site a minimum of 40% affordable housing on greenfield sites up to 500 dwellings and 30% affordable housing on all other sites including those over 500 dwellings. - Affordable housing should be delivered in the form of: - a) 20% affordable home ownership or shared ownership - b) 45% social rent and 35% affordable rent - The targeted dwelling size by type is defined by Table 1 in paragraph 5.2 of the Affordable Housing Delivery SPD [Part 2, 2.14] - Affordable housing should be indistinguishable from and have the same external appearance as private housing with integrated access arrangements. - Where the requirements of the first three bullets cannot be met, proposals must provide clear evidence to demonstrate why it is not viable to do so according to the Affordable Housing Delivery SPD [Part 2, 2.14]. - Community Land Trust development and other community led schemes which ensure that affordable housing units will be secured in affordable tenure in perpetuity will be supported
+- Proposals for housing development of 10 or more dwellings gross or more than 1000m2 of residential floorspace shall deliver on site a minimum of 40% affordable housing on greenfield sites up to 500 dwellings and 30% affordable housing on all other sites including those over 500 dwellings. - Affordable housing should be delivered in the form of: a) 20% affordable home ownership or shared ownership b) 45% social rent and 35% affordable rent - The targeted dwelling size by type is defined by Table 1 in paragraph 5.2 of the Affordable Housing Delivery SPD [Part 2, 2.14] - Affordable housing should be indistinguishable from and have the same external appearance as private housing with integrated access arrangements. - Where the requirements of the first three bullet points cannot be met, proposals must provide clear evidence to demonstrate why it is not viable to do so according to the Affordable Housing Delivery SPD [Part 2, 2.14]. - Community Land Trust development and other community led schemes which ensure that affordable housing units will be secured in affordable tenure in perpetuity will be supported

 This section relies heavily on a Housing Needs Assessment which was commissioned for the Neighbourhood Plan Area.
 This was carried out by AECOM as part of a package of technical support in February 2023.
-Their full report is given in Appendix 3.
+Their full report is given in the Evidence Base [Part 3, Appendix 1].

 Many Maidonians are well housed owning their own homes and living in leafy suburbs.
 However, the very attractiveness of Maidenhead as a place to live has led to high house and rent prices which a growing proportion of people are unable to afford.
 House prices have increased over 50% between 2013 and 2022.
-There are currently about 515 households on the waiting list for social housing [paragraph 26 in Housing Needs Assessment, Appendix 3], and 989 households consisting of 5028 people living in overcrowded housing according to the 2021 Census [Table 5-9 and paragraph 5.24 in Housing Needs Assessment, Appendix 3], the physical and mental effects of which are well documented.
+There are currently about 515 households on the waiting list for social housing [paragraph 26 in Housing Needs Assessment, Part 3, Appendix 1].
+There are also 989 households consisting of 5028 people living in overcrowded housing according to the 2021 Census [Table 5-9 and paragraph 5.24 in Housing Needs Assessment, Part 3, Appendix 1], the adverse physical and mental effects of which are well documented [Part 2, 1.6 section 2.3].

-The largest proportion of households - 40% - on the Borough waiting list wanting to live in Maidenhead are entitled to a 2 bed property with 26% requiring a 3 bed property.
-But the majority of lettings are of 1 bedroom, and there are very few lettings of properties with 3 beds or larger [paragraphs 4.47 and 4.48 in Housing Needs Assessment, Appendix 3].
-Consequently, for every 3 and 4 bed property that becomes available through re-lettings there are 10 and 33 households respectively waiting for one to become available [Table 4-7 in Housing Needs Assessment, Appendix 3].
+The largest proportion of households - 40% - on the Borough waiting list wanting to live in Maidenhead require a 2 bed property with 26% requiring a 3 bed property.
+But the majority of lettings are of 1 bedroom, and there are very few lettings of properties with 3 beds or larger [paragraphs 4.47 and 4.48 in Housing Needs Assessment, Part 3, Appendix 1].
+Consequently, for every 3 and 4 bed property that becomes available through re-lettings there are 10 and 33 households respectively waiting for one to become available [Table 4-7 in Housing Needs Assessment, Part 3, Appendix 1].
 Many households in acute housing need (homeless and in temporary accommodation) are waiting years to be rehoused in larger properties.

-There has also been a four-fold increase throughout the Borough in the use of temporary accommodation in the past 10 years.
-In March 2022 there were 191 households living in temporary accommodation of which 119 were households with children [paragraph 32 in Housing Needs Assessment, Appendix 3].
+This has contributed to a four-fold increase throughout the Borough in the use of temporary accommodation in the past 10 years.
+In March 2022 there were 191 households living in temporary accommodation of which 119 were households with children [paragraph 32 in Housing Needs Assessment, Part 3, Appendix 1].
 More affordable and accessible housing will also help the recruitment and retention of key workers.